 Many Linux distros present themselves as free and easy to use alternatives to Windows and macOS.
 They want to attract students, developers, and general users.
 As a result, they don’t highlight many of the nuts and bolts that make the system work.
 They don’t hide this information, necessarily, but you do have to know where to search and what to look for.

-Arch isn’t trying to pitch itself as anything other than a collection of programs that you can put together to make a functional computer.
+What is Arch Linux?
+A collection of programs that you can put together to make a functional computer.
+That’s it.
 Want to know what specific packages are receiving updates or are having problems?
 Arch puts this information on the home page of its website.
 Each link you click only sends you deeper into technical information.

 4. Wait Until You Try Pacman on Arch Linux